fugu-chop/launch_school/daily_logs/6_daily_log_feb2021.md

 __*Thoughts*__<br/>
 The grind continues.
 I'm definitely burning out a little bit on Launch School.
 However, now I feel as though I am slightly improving on the quality of definitions, I just have to make sure I have a fully fleshed out definition - covering all the little points that I might miss.
 I'll need to continue to practice, and I feel like I'm getting ever so slightly faster.

+##### 06/02/21 (Sat)
+__*Concepts covered*__<br/>
+- Revision
+  - Writing answers practice

+__*Time spent*__<br/>
+182 minutes

+__*Thoughts*__<br/>
+More revision today.
+I didn't feel too bad about writing out my answers.
+They could be shorter, but I can type fairly quickly, and recall most of the important points to write down.
+I'm getting closer to the written assessment, I feel.
+I also made a breakthrough in understanding what it means for the state of objects to be unique - it's not necessarily the values assigned to instance variables that need to be unique; it's more that the objects **don't share state between other instances of the same class**.